 Get Legal Help Now for Car Accidents Involving Corporate Owners or Company Employees

-Rosenfeld Injury Lawyers is experienced in representing people injured in accidents involving company cars and private vehicles driven by company workers.
+Rosenfeld Injury Lawyers LLC is experienced in representing people injured in accidents involving company cars and private vehicles driven by company workers.
 Our office represents injured people exclusively and has knows how to maximize the value of your case.
 If your were injured in a company car accident, we invite you to contact our office for a free review of your case and legal options.

 For additional information see the following pages: